wptriangle/bp-custom-menu/readme.txt

 = Is this plugin free? =

 Definitely!
-BuddyPress Custom Menu is free and always will be.
+Custom Profile Menu for BuddyPress is free and always will be.

 = How many pages can I add to the menu? =